Light-Workflow Runner

 • branch or pull-request creation.

-The main light-workflow instance still creates the task and records the result. controller-rs issues a lease only to a runner whose effective capabilities, runner pool, execution profile, command allowlist, workspace policy, and audit state match the task requirements.
+The origin service still creates the workflow task or standalone agent action and records the result. controller-rs issues a lease only to a runner whose effective capabilities, runner pool, execution profile, command allowlist, workspace policy, and audit state match the execution requirements.

 Runner agent lease example: